-This problem strongly applies to people who use vape kits for intaking cannabis.
-The way the vaporizer heats the ingredients can vastly alter the vaping experience.
+The biggest one is the way the vaporizer heats the material can vastly alter the vaping experience.

 You can taste the difference between the two and this can affect how quickly you’ll feel the effects or how much you’ll have to invest.
 For people using cannabis to relieve themselves of pain and anxiety, this difference can be all that matters.

-Not sure which one works best for you?
-Here’s an in-depth dive regarding convection vs conduction vaporizers, how they work, and the pros and cons of each.
+To understand which is better for you let's take a quick dive into convection vs conduction heating methods, how they work, and the pros and cons of each.

 Convection vs Conduction Vaporizers

 The discussion between convection and conduction is all about heating.
-Conduction vaporizers came out first and they use a more traditional means of heating your herb or e-liquids.
+Conduction vaporizers came out first and they use a more traditional means of heating your herb.
 They’re still available in the market today and some traditional cannabis enthusiasts claim they’re the best solution out there.

 Convection vaporizers, on the other hand, are the new kids on the block.
 Despite this, they’re gaining popularity and are now the default system you’ll find in the market.
 They use a much different method of heating your herbs and oils, offering a unique experience as a result.